CSC-Leiden University Scholarship

 - Once you have found a PhD position and supervisor, apply for admission to the PhD programme at the graduate school in question.

 - After admission, ask your PhD supervisor (promotor) to write an acceptance letter using the format below.
-The letter must be signed and written on Leiden University letterhead paper:
+The letter must be signed and written on Leiden University or LUMC letterhead stationery:

-- Science faculty candidates only: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter to the Graduate School of Science (email@example.com).
+- Science faculty candidates only: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter in 1 PDF file to the Graduate School of Science (firstname.lastname@example.org).

-Candidates for all other faculties: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter to Leiden University's Scholarships Team (firstname.lastname@example.org).
+Candidates for all other faculties: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter in 1 PDF file to Leiden University's Scholarships Team (email@example.com).

-The deadline for submitting acceptance letters is Monday 21 February 2022.
+The deadline for submitting acceptance letters is to be announced.